About the Program

 Information on admission for freshmen and transfer students can be found on the Rausser College of Natural Resources Prospective Student website.
 Freshman students may apply directly to the major, or they may select Rausser College's undeclared option and declare the major by the end of their fourth semester.
 Transfer students may apply directly to the major and indicate their intended specialization through the UC application.

 Information for current Berkeley students who would like to declare the major after admission, including information on a change of major or change of college, please see Rausser College's Change of College page.

 The honors program is individual research, NUSCTX H196, for two semesters under the supervision of a faculty member.
 The supervised independent honors research is specific to aspects of the nutritional sciences and toxicology major, followed by an oral presentation, and written report.
 Acceptance in the Rausser College Honors Program is required through an application process.
 Students who are interested in the Honors program should apply during their junior or senior year.
 Students must have a 3.6 grade-point average (GPA) in order to be eligible for the honors program.
 Please see Rausser College's Honors webpage or visit 260 Mulford Hall for additional information.

 The department offers a minor program in Nutritional Sciences.
 The course work for the minor addresses topics in Human Nutrition and Nutrient Function.
 Elective options range from Nutrition in the Community to Metabolic Regulation to Human Diet.
 The minor is best suited for students already pursuing a bioscience degree: a background in chemistry, organic chemistry, biology, and biochemistry is necessary to be prepared to do upper division work in this field.
-For information regarding how to declare the minor, please contact Rausser College;s Office of Instruction and Student Affairs in 260 Mulford Hall.
+For information regarding how to declare the minor, review the Rausser College minor declaration form or the contact the Nutritional Sciences advisor.

 The full-time Individualized Supervised Practice Program (ISPP) in Dietetics prepares participants for a career as a Registered Dietitian Nutritionist (RDN).
 The ISPP curriculum provides experience in the application of nutrition through supervised dietetic practice at various hospitals, food service institutions, long-term care, public health, and wellness facilities across the United States.